COVID-19 Shoot Guidelines

 (B) The Model wishes to use the services of SR to try to obtain various assignments.

-(C) Both parties wish to make clear their respective rights and obligations during the course of their business dealings together.
+(C) Both parties wish to clarify their respective rights and obligations during their business dealings together.

 1.1 In this Agreement: